BeautifulTrouble/BeautifulRisingBot/README.md

 `source setup.sh` to get the various API keys `supervisor bot.js` or `forever bot.js`

+Keep in mind, to run the bot you'll need to have the following:

+* A connection to a content-providing API (currently in the Trello plugin)
+* A connection to a couchdb instance (required in bot.js)

 ## Adding a new route / plugin

 * Add your plugin in the `plugins` directory, e.g.: `plugins/magic.js`